goalie-jay/cathode/DOCUMENTATION-ARRAY.md

 ## Namespace "array"

-*	While the array datatype and the ArrayLen() function are available in namespace "core", the "array" namespace provides extended array manipulation functionality
+*	While the array datatype and the Arraylen() function are available in namespace "core", the "array" namespace provides extended array manipulation functionality

 ### Functions